-"The panzerotto at Panzerotti Bites makes us wish that every frozen pizza pocket of our youth would take a trip to Puglia to learn a thing or two.
-Made to order and oozing with cheese and tomato sauce, the classic fried version is perfect for a light weekday lunch.
-It also works as an afternoon snack during a beery Saturday at nearby Talea, for example with friends who just had a baby and no longer drink at night.
+"A panzerotto at Panzerotti Bites makes us wish that every frozen pizza pocket of our youth would take a trip to Puglia to learn a thing or two.
+Made to order and oozing with cheese and tomato sauce, the classic fried version is perfect for a weekday lunch or an afternoon snack after drinking at nearby Talea with friends who just had a baby and no longer come out at night.
 Panzerotti has some tables, but it’s pretty dark, so sit out back under hot pink umbrellas or take your to-go panzerotto on a walk." - willa moore, molly fitzpatrick, bryan kim, neha talreja, will hartman

 "The panzerotto at Panzerotti Bites makes us wish that every frozen pizza pocket of our youth would take a trip to Puglia to learn a thing or two.
 Made to order and oozing with cheese and tomato sauce, the classic fried version is hands-down the best walking snack in the area.
 Swing by for a light weekday lunch, or for an afternoon snack after spending a beery Saturday at Talea with friends who just had a baby and no longer drink at night.
 There are tables inside, but it’s pretty dark, so sit out back under hot pink umbrellas or take your panzerotto to-go and continue your walk down Smith Street. " - Neha Talreja, Bryan Kim, Willa Moore, Carina Finn Koeppicus